jstubbs01/JavaScript-Projects/README.md

 # JavaScript Form Validation Project

-A simple input form using html, css, and javascript.
+A simple frontend input form using html, css, and javascript.